Error Handling with Error Code Objects #

 This is the essence of the whole idea of error code objects as presented in the Dr. Dobbs Journal article.
 However, I couldn’t resist the temptation to take a simple idea and make it more complicated; keep reading!

-The “big picture” presentation has ignored some details that are needed to make error codes more functional and for integrating them in large scale projects.
+The “big picture” presentation has ignored some details that are needed to make error codes easier to integrate in large scale projects.
 First we need a move constructor and an move assignment operator that borrow the activity flag from the copied object and deactivate the copied object.
 This ensures that we have only one active erc

 object.

-We also need a mechanism for grouping classes of error codes together for easy handling.
+We also need a mechanism to group classes of error codes together for easy handling.
 This mechanism is implemented through error facility objects (errfac

 ).
 In addition to the value and activity flag attributes, the erc